jmariconda/meteor-reactive-store/README.md

         - reactive (_boolean_): If this is set to a falsy value, the query will not be tracked.
 - ### set(value: _any_)
     - Calling this will override the root value with whatever value is provided.
-    - When this happens, ReactiveStore will take into account the previous type of the root value and seach for deep dependency changes accordingly.
+    - When this happens, ReactiveStore will take into account the previous type of the root value and search for deep dependency changes accordingly.
 - ### assign(pathValMapOrPath: _Object/string_, value: _any_)
     - First param can either be an Object of dot-notated paths mapped to values or a single path.
 The second param will only be taken into account if it is the latter.
     - This function will go through the path(s) given, set the assigned value(s), and trigger any dependencies that have been affected (at, above, or below the set path).